 Jinhua: Jinhua brand

 This tradition dates back to the 1930s, when Jin Shihui (of Jinhua descent) set up a ham workshop in Hangzhou, the capital of Zhejiang.
 He returned to his native city in 1947, where he continued his business.
-Jin led a merger of 4 ham workshops in Jinhua into one Jinlian Ham Sales Department in 1950.
+Jin led a merger of 4 ham workshops in Jinhua into one Jinlian Ham Sales Department in 1950, the year following the establishment of the People’s Republic.
 This privately operated company became part of a state owned enterprise in 1960, where it functioned as the Ham Workshop of the Jinhua Meat Factory.
 It was made a separate legal person again in 1979 and was reorganized into a limited company in 2000.
 Because of its location in the core city of the Jinhua ham region, Jinhua brand ham is regarded as the most original.

-These are culturally rich stories, and they trigger an intriguing question: when will Jinhua ham take its legal position next to pata negra and Parma ham in the international showcase of great hams?
+These are stories rich in culture and history, and they trigger an intriguing question: when will Jinhua ham take its rightful position next to pata negra and Parma ham in the international showcase of great hams?

 Chinese vs Spanish ham

-With Jinhua ham developing so well, it is about time to start an international marketing campaign positioning it in the global market.
+With Jinhua ham developing so well in its home country, it is about time to start an international marketing campaign positioning it in the global market.
 The people in Jinhua need to hurry, as Spanish Ibérico ham is rapidly gaining popularity in China.
 In 2014, Fosun, one of China’s largest financial and industrial conglomerates, bought a stake in Osborne, in the parent company of Cinco Jotas, one of Spain’s top brands of Ibérico ham.